-Upper Egypt symbols: white // white cone crown // lotus\\\ Lower Egypt symbols: red // red cap crown // papyrus
+Upper Egypt symbols: white // white cone crown // lotus

+Lower Egypt symbols: red // red cap crown // papyrus
-\\\ An inconsistency is that at Karnak (Upper Egypt) uses all papyrus column capitals

-- 4) Some building examples Sneferu - Sneferu father of Khufu (we'll use this Egyptian name, not the Greek name Cheops)

-- Sneferu built (1) Meidum (MY-dum) which collapsed; Bent Pyramid at Dashur, which started out at too steep of an angle and had to be adjusted to finish; Red Pyramid at Dashur, which is probably where he's buried - Sheathing stone (limestone) all gone.
-The pyramidion was the gilded capstone on top. - Try to imagine perfectly smooth gleaming white limestone pyramids with gleaming gold pyramidions on top.
-Must have been a stunning sight.

-5) Some building examples - Khufu

-- · Khufu son of Sneferu.
+- An inconsistency is that at Karnak (Upper Egypt) uses all papyrus column capitals - 4) Some building examples Sneferu - Sneferu father of Khufu (we'll use this Egyptian name, not the Greek name Cheops) - Sneferu built (1) Meidum (MY-dum) which collapsed; Bent Pyramid at Dashur, which started out at too steep of an angle and had to be adjusted to finish; Red Pyramid at Dashur, which is probably where he's buried - Sheathing stone (limestone) all gone.
+Pyramidion was the gilded capstone on top. - 5) Some building examples Khufu - · Khufu son of Sneferu.
 Khafre son of Khufu.
 Menkaure son of Khafre. - Khufu Khafre Menkaure are the three giant pyramids on the Giza Plateau.
-Khufu largest; Khafre slightly smaller; Menkaure about half the size of Khufu. - · Sphinx is guarding the middle one, Khafre (the second biggest one). - Great Pyramid at Giza is Khufu.
+Khufu largest; Khafre slightly smaller; Menkaure about half the size of Khufu. - Sphinx is guarding the middle one, Khafre (second biggest). - Great Pyramid at Giza is Khufu.
 479 feet tall.
 755 feet square at base.
 51.5° angle Entryway partway up to an inclined path rising to burial vault.
-Sheathing stone all gone from Great Pyramid. - Entire Giza complex has many valley temples, mastabas, smaller pyramids for lesser queens and courtiers. - · No great explanation for the constructibility of the pyramids.
-Some explanations offered.

-6) Decline of Old Kingdom Egypt

-- General exhaustion of resources manpower, wealth for such extravagances as giant pyramid burial tombs.
-This was not a free society, so we must imagine the pyramids were mostly built by slaves.
-A type of theocratic dictatorship with priests and kings at the top and everyone else and slaves at the bottom of the society. - Greek historian Herodotus (484 425 BCE) wrote that Khufu's pyramid was the ultimate act of tyranny.
-This condemnation may have been a criticism of the waste of resources, the use of tens of thousands of slaves (or more), etc.
+Sheathing stone all gone from Great Pyramid. - Entire Giza complex has many valley temples, mastabas, smaller pyramids for lesser queens and courtiers. - · No good explanation for the constructability of the pyramids.
+Some explanations proffered. - 6) Decline of Old Kingdom Egypt - General exhaustion of resources manpower, wealth for such extravagances as giant pyramid burial tombs. - Greek historian Herodotus (484 425 BCE) wrote that Khufu's pyramid was ultimate act of tyranny.
+This condemnation may have been a criticism of the waste of resources, the use of tens of thousands of slaves (or more), etc. - 7) Vocabulary - ashlar masonry stones that have been "worked" to have flat surfaces tightly coursed - obelisk a stone stele that is a tall rectangular stone or stack of stones tapering upward gracefully to a pyramidion.

-7) Vocabulary

-- ashlar masonry stones that have been "worked" or "dressed" to have flat and cubic volumes and smooth surfaces tightly coursed - pyramidion the final piece (the capstone) of a pyramid or obelisk, made of gold and carved with depictions of Ra and Horus - obelisk a stone stele that is a tall rectangular stone or stack of stones tapering upward gracefully to a pyramidion.
 It's often covered with hieroglyphics.
-This is mortuary architecture. - stele a monumental stone marker, sometimes indicating a grave, that primarily told a story behind the monumental or funerary event. - · hypostyle hall - pylon - 8) Middle Kingdom 2150 1750 BCE (hiatus of 350 years and Capital moves to Thebes) - Mentuhotep II 2061 2040 BCE Buried at Deir-el-Bahri across Nile from Thebes (Karnak) - Mentuhotep's mortuary site is a new type, and distinctly different from the pyramids as a mortuary architecture... it's a terraced, rock-cut assembly that accessed by a ramp or stair creates a short processional that leads to a temple and/or hidden burial vault.
-It was most likely landscaped as well, making a symbolic paradise.
+This is mortuary architecture. - stele a monumental stone marker, sometimes indicating a grave, that primarily told a story behind the monumental or funerary event.

+8) Middle Kingdom - 2150 - 1750 BCE

+- Mentuhotep 2161 2040 BCE Buried at Deir-el-Bahri across Nile from Thebes (Karnak) - Mentuhotep's mortuary site is a new type, and distinctly different from the pyramids as a mortuary architecture... it's a terraced, rock-cut assembly that accessed by a ramp or stair creates a short processional that leads to a temple and/or hidden burial vault.
+It was most likely landscaped as well, making a symbolic "paradise."